capitalpb/advent_of_code_2023/README.md

 at this hour or I’m lacking in skill, but part two is harder than any other year has been on the first day.
 Anyway, I managed to solve it, but I absolutely hate it, and will definitely be coming back to try to clean this one up.

+## Day 2

+Not too tricky today.
+Part 2 wasn't as big of a curveball as yesterday thankfully.
+I don't think it's the cleanest code I've ever written, but hey - the whole point of this is to get better at Rust, so I'll definitely be learning as I go, and coming back at the end to clean a lot of these up.
+I think for this one I'd like to look into a parsing crate like `nom` to clean up all the spliting and unwrapping in the two `from()` methods.